UQ Skills offers subsidised training for school leavers and other eligible Australian residents through several funding programs.

 Choose a funding option, below, to check if you're eligible.

-UQ Skills is an authorised provider of approved Certificate 3 Guarantee programs.
+UQ Skills is an authorised provider of approved Career Start program qualifications.

 You’ll pay a reduced amount for your training, making it more accessible and affordable to kickstart your career.

-• be an Australian or New Zealand citizen or Australian permanent resident (including humanitarian entrants), or a temporary resident with the necessary visa and work permits on the pathway to permanent residency
+• be an Australian citizen, or Australian permanent resident (includes humanitarian entrant), or a temporary resident with the right visa and work permits on the pathway to permanent residency, or a New Zealand citizen

 Top of page